From Words to Proverbs: Evaluating LLMs Linguistic and Cultural Competence in Saudi Dialects with Absher: Experiments

 \subsection{Results}

-Table~\ref{tab:metrics_average_total} presents the performance of the six evaluated models—ALLaM, LLaMA, Jais, Mistral, Qwen, and ACEGPT—across different content types, namely words, phrases, and proverbs.
+Table~\ref{tab:metrics_average_total} presents the performance of the six evaluated models, such as ALLaM, LLaMA, Jais, Mistral, Qwen, and ACEGPT, across different content types, namely words, phrases, and proverbs.
 The results reveal noticeable variations in performance depending on both the linguistic content and the complexity of the task\footnote{The full set of results is provided in Appendix~\ref{sec:Detailed-Performance}.}.
 For word-level content, the Qwen model demonstrated the strongest capabilities, achieving an accuracy of 63.00\% and an F1-score of 41.18\%.
 These results indicate Qwen's effectiveness in handling isolated lexical items, suggesting its advantage in processing tasks that rely on clear, context-independent meanings.

+{To contextualize the reported performance}, it is important to note the chance-level baseline for this benchmark.
+Since most multiple-choice questions contain four options, random guessing corresponds to 25\% accuracy (and 50\% for True/False items).
+Therefore, the observed performance range of approximately 40–60\% accuracy across models is substantially above chance, highlighting both the non-trivial capability of the evaluated LLMs and the inherent difficulty of the dialect- and culture-sensitive questions in Absher.

 In contrast, phrase-level tasks presented a more competitive landscape.
 Mistral achieved the highest F1-score at 26.02\%, with Qwen and ACEGPT following closely behind.
 This reflects a broader challenge for all models when dealing with phrases, which often carry more ambiguous or context-dependent meanings compared to individual words.
 Proverb-based tasks emerged as the most challenging across all models, reflecting the complexity and cultural depth embedded in such expressions.
 Despite these challenges, ALLaM led in this category with an accuracy of 48.74\% and an F1-score of 31.43\%, indicating its relative strength in handling idiomatic and culturally grounded language.
 In contrast, models such as Jais consistently recorded lower F1-scores across all content types, particularly for proverbs, highlighting limitations in their ability to process culturally rich or metaphorical expressions.

 These findings show a consistent trend: while certain models demonstrate strong performance on words or phrases, accurately processing complex cultural constructs like proverbs remains a significant challenge.
 This highlights the need for further research to enhance LLMs' ability to handle the nuanced and context-heavy aspects of language, particularly those rooted in cultural knowledge and idiomatic usage.